in $nu.config-path

 -

-But instead of only writing code that does the work of that step,
+But instead of only writing code that does work,

 -